-The goal of Society 2030 is to provide cutting edge research and to stimulate the work of the consortium.
-The intent is not to create a view which is incremental and progressive, but rather, one which is creative, flexible and even disruptive from currently held views.Learn More
+The goal of Society 2030 is to stimulate the work of the consortium and provide cutting edge research.
+The intent is not to create a view that is incremental and progressive, but rather one that is creative, flexible, and even disruptive from currently held views.Learn More